 In one of our whitepapers- Digital Signage for Beginners– we describe 8 common traps people fall into when implementing digital signage for the first time.
 We thought it would be nice of us to share it on our blog, in the hope that it will help people avoid these common mistakes.

 1) Not paying enough attention to the pre-selection phase.
 Obviously, going for the first vendor you come across is a risky move.
-Not preparing properly for your project will involve unnecessary pressure and might imply spending more than you would have done in normal circumstances (check out our bullet-point checklists to go through before going for digital signage).
+Not preparing properly for your project will involve unnecessary pressure and might imply spending more than you would have done in normal circumstances.

 2) Skipping the testing stage.
 Any respectable digital signage software provider will offer you the chance to explore the features and test the user-friendliness of their software before making a commitment.
 We, for example, allow you to set up a digitalsignage.NET account and use it for free until you’re ready to attach a player.
 Do take advantage of the chance to see how the product works at no costs for you.
 If you’re not given this option, disqualify the vendor.